 I hope you enjoyed these vegan buffalo wings, if you are looking for more easy appetizers or vegan recipes be sure to check out these:

 Crispy Vegan Wings: Cauliflower Buffalo & Salt and Vinegar

 - 1 large cauliflower separated into florets

 - 2 cups gluten free flour bob's red mill 1-to-1 for best texture or chickpea flour

 Salt and vinegar sauce

 - 1 cup white vinegar

-- 1 tbsp salt
+- 1 tablespoon salt

-- Bake them for another 5-8 minutes.
-They will be golden brown.
-You can also broil them for the last minute but keep a close eye if you choose to do this as they burn easily!You can serve the buffalo cauliflower with a cilantro- cashew sauce.
+- Bake the coated cauliflower wings for another 5-8 minutes until they turn golden brown.
+For an extra crispy finish, you can broil them for the last minute, but keep a close eye on them to prevent burning.You can serve the buffalo cauliflower with a cilantro- cashew sauce.
 The recipe for it is in this post for an easy Moroccan stew.

 - Zeisel, S. H., & Da Costa, K. A. (2009).
 Choline: An essential nutrient for public health.
 Nutrition Reviews, 67(11), 615-623.